pixeljellyfish/c0mebackf0lders/README.md

 ## icon desinger/name ##
-massive thanks to [vanwijkdave](https://github.com/vanwijkdave) [Dave van Wijk](https://twitter.com/DaveWijk) for helping me with  errors and also with the tweak name thanks [Thenatis](https://twitter.com/thenatis1) for the icon and the tweak name
+massive thanks to [vanwijkdave](https://github.com/vanwijkdave) [Dave van Wijk](https://twitter.com/DaveWijk) for helping me with  errors and also with the tweak name

+massive thanks [Thenatis](https://twitter.com/thenatis1) for the icon and the tweak name